cloudstax/firecamp/catalog/cassandra/README.md

 Note: the FireCamp Cassandra assumes the whole node is only used by Cassandra.
 We may consider to limit the max cpu and memory for Cassandra container in the future.

-## Logging

-The Cassandra logs are sent to the Cloud Logs, such as AWS CloudWatch logs.

 ## Configs